Open Quantum Neural Networks: From Fundamental Concepts to Implementations with Atoms and PhotonsCopyright: Markus Müller

 This research is done in collaboration with Encoded Qubit Alive (eQual).

 Simulating the general dynamics of interacting many-body systems can be a notoriously hard problem, even for the most powerful classical supercomputers.
 The idea of quantum simulators is to map the dynamics of complex, interacting many-particle quantum systems of interest onto other, controlled quantum devices, to study their properties and time evolution in a more accessible and controlled way.
 This provides a promising route to study otherwise intractable interacting many-body systems from various fields ranging from condensed matter, quantum chemistry, to high-energy physics and potentially even biological systems where quantum effects might play a role.
 Furthermore, an open-system quantum simulator enables the simulation of dynamics in open quantum systems, by engineering the coupling to a tailored environment.
 This opens new possibilities for the study of the competition of coherent and dissipative dynamics in driven, open many-body systems .
-Recently, along this line of research we have been interested in developing new schemes for quantum simulation of topological many-body phases such as lattice gauge theories and of models of interest in high-energy physics , using e.g. lattices of interacting Rydberg atoms and trapped ions .
+Recently, along this line of research we have been interested in developing new schemes for quantum simulation of topological many-body phases such as topological Mott insulators and lattice gauge theories and of models of interest in high-energy physics , using e.g. lattices of interacting Rydberg atoms and trapped ions .

 An open-system quantum simulator with trapped ions, J. T. Barreiro*, M. Müller*, P. Schindler, D. Nigg, T. Monz, M. Chwalla, M. Hennrich, C. F. Roos, P. Zoller, R. Blatt, Nature 470, 486, (2011).